codeforamerica/Data-Wiki/sites/all/modules/features/README.txt

 # About the Features

-## citygroups Overview
+## CityGroups Overview
-We are using a very simple Features-based framework to set up structured data types for the Data Wiki.
-The citygroups is intended to be an open data workbook that allows for offline data collection (mobile apps & printable maps) & reconciling crowd-sourced data feeds.
+We are using a very simple Features-based framework to set up structured data types for CityGroups.

 There are a lot of features, the idea is that each feature is broken into smaller components.
-This makes the features easier to debug.
+This makes the features easier to debug & easier to work with.

 ## Structure

-CityGroups is an installation profile that will theme your site, add content pages, and turn on all of the Drupal settings that will give you a citygroups for collecting information on community groups in your city.
+CityGroups is an installation profile that will theme your site, add content pages, and turn on all of the Drupal settings that will give you a toolset for collecting information on community groups in your city.

+#Install Profile
 The install profile lives here: drupal/profiles/citygroups

-This install module triggers modules & dependent modules.
+This install module triggers:
+* features
+* citygroups module

 It also installs the theme, user roles and a few custom settings.

 ## Modules
 sites/all
 There are many modules that need installing, they are installed to sites/all like a normal Drupal site.

+#Make Script
-A custom make script could build this.
+A custom make script could be used to download and set up the modules & 3rd party libraries.

 These must be installed before installing CityGroups.

-If you checkout the Data-Wiki codebase, you should have most of the modules.
+Cloning the CityGroups codebase from GitHub, you should have most of the modules.

 There are a few modules we have checked out from git.drupal.org because we are doing active devlopment (ex. geofield, geoPHP).

 Be sure you check out the correct branch:
-currently: citygroups_prealpha_v1.0
+currently: citygroups_v2

-You will need to download and install these.
-(Use the master branch.)

 ## Features & Custom Modules Overview

-(Will try to keep this up to date.)

-citygroups is the core feature that turns on the shared Drupal settings common for other types of citygroupss.
-For example, in addition to collecting crowd-sourced structured data for community groups, you can also collect social services information, information about community gardens, kitchens & farms.
+CityGroups is the core module that turns on the shared Drupal settings common for other types of citygroups.

-Lives here:
+## CUSTOM MODULES
+### sites/all/modules/custom/citygroups

+#### citygroups
+#### citygroups_group_categories
+#### citygroups_group_map
+#### citygroups_splash
+#### citygroups_group_form

+### citygroups_projects
+#### sea_blockwatch

+### views number results

+## FEATURES

 ### citygroups Install Feature
 drupal/sites/all/modules/features/citygroups_install